-As of January 28, 2023, we had net working capital (including cash and cash equivalents) of \$448.7 million, compared to \$466.2 million at January 29, 2022.
-Our primary working capital needs are for the current portion of lease liabilities, accounts receivable and inventory.
+As of February 3, 2024, we had net working capital (including cash and cash equivalents) of \$433.9 million, compared to \$448.7 million at January 28, 2023.
+Our primary working capital needs are for payments for inventories, salaries and wages, and the current portion of lease liabilities, as well as principal payments on the 2024 Notes.